 SUBSCRIBE TO OUR WEEKLY NEWSLETTERSubmit

 Haggai Matar is an Israeli journalist and political activist.
-After writing for the short-lived Palestine Times, for Ha’ir Tel Aviv of the Ha’aretz group and for Zman Tel Aviv, the local supplement of Ma’ariv (where he became chairman of the journalists’ union chapter), he is now working as a freelance journalist.
+After writing for Ha’aretz and Ma’ariv (where he became chairman of the journalists’ union chapter), he is now the co-editor of Local Call, +972′s sister site in Hebrew.
 He was awarded the 2012 Anna Lindh Mediterranean Journalist Award for his +972 series on the separation wall.

 In 2002, Matar was part of the Shministim (Seniors) Letter to then Prime Minister Ariel Sharon, and was imprisoned for two years for his refusal to enlist in the Israeli army.
 Since his release, he has been active in various groups against the occupation, as well as in several class-based struggles within Israeli society.

 More from Haggai Matartwitter widget loaded a cached one

 RT @activestills: PHOTOS: The story of families in #GazaUnderAttack on @LeNouvelObs by Activestills' @annepaq: http://t.co/NBPSPj90b9 http:…